manicinc/magiclogger/docs/style-extractor-deep-dive.md

   }
 }
 ```
-**Why rejected**: More code, harder to maintain, and actually slower in JavaScript than regex for this use case.
+**Why rejected**: More code, harder to maintain, and slower in JavaScript than regex for this use case.

 ### Approach 2: Recursive Descent Parser (Rejected)
 ```typescript